VinMoeMac/cse15l-lab-reports/lab1.md

 - Now the final step is to try some commands in the console.
 - Here is a few you could try:
 ```

 - cd ~
 - cd
 - ls -lat
 - ls -a
 - pwd

 ```
 - In the following screenshot I tried `ls -lat` and `pwd`
 ![Image](command.png)

+You can try any number of commands at the terminal and see what they do!